 - Distribution Variable (Place)

 The place is where you provide customers access to your products.
-You need to ensure that the products are available in a sufficient amount of quantities and convenient places.
-A place doesn’t have to be physical, since you can offer your products online.
+You need to ensure that the products are available in sufficient quantities and in convenient places.
+A place can be something other than physical since you can offer your products online.

-The point here is to have your products offered in the right place at the right time and in quantity for customers.
+The point is to have your products offered in the right place at the right time and quantity for customers.
 Understand what suits each target segment in the target market.
-Take into consideration how offering your products online or offline affects customers' experience.
+Consider how offering your products online or offline affects customers' experience.

 Here Are Some Key Questions You Need to Answer: